lukaslangrock/ShutdownTimerClassic/README.md

 ![Screenshot of countdown window with orange background](Screenshots/CountdownOrange.png)
 ![Screenshot of countdown window with red background](Screenshots/CountdownRed.png)
 ![Screenshot of countdown window with black background](Screenshots/CountdownBlack.png)

+# Tray Menu

+Shutdown Timer also includes a tray menu to control the application from you Taskbar tray.
+Just right click the icon to bring it up (you may need to click on the little arrow on the right of your Taskbar to find the Shutdown Timer icon).
+You can stop, restart and view the timer from it and also switch the UI mode to hide or show the countdown window.

+The same menu can also be accessed by right clicking in the countdown window.

 # Behavior